BobLovesData/tech-talks/Hands On Hadoop/README.md

-# Hands-On-Hadoop
+# Hands On: Introduction to the Hadoop Ecosystem
-Repo for Hands On: Introduction to the Hadoop Ecosystem
+From the 8Aug17 meeting of KC Learn Big Data

 Sample data has been removed as it wasn't worth archiving now that Hadoop is no longer relevant.